 The Dashboard Explore lists the titles of every dashboard accessed in the last 90 days and includes a count of the number of times each of those dashboards was accessed:

-- Add a filter on Title from Dashboard, and set the filter value to
+3. Add a filter on Title from Dashboard, and set the filter value to is not null.

 https://<instance_name.looker.com>/explore/system__activity/history?fields=dashboard.title,history.query_run_count&f[dashboard.title]=-NULL&sorts=history.query_run_count+desc&limit=500&column_limit=50